 Endeavour OS installation tutorial for beginners

 Endeavour OS is one of the major Arch Linux-based distributions.
-The existence of this operating system basically makes the installation of Arch Linux really simple and easy because of its graphical installer.
-In this article, we will look at the features of this distribution, and we will try to install it on our machine/VM.
+The existence of this operating system basically makes the installation of Arch Linux really simple and easy for a newbie because of its graphical installer and is therefore considered as Arch for beginners.
+In this article, we will look at the features of this distribution, and we will try to install this distro on our machine/VM using a step-by-step guide.

-The ISO of this distribution ships with an online installer which is capable of installing possibly every desktop environment and window manager, which is obviously possible in Arch Linux, but the difference is that Endeavour OS is entirely graphical.
+The ISO of this distribution ships with an online installer which is capable of installing possibly every desktop environment like KDE Plasma, Cinnamon (like Mint) or GNOME (like that of Ubuntu) and window manager, which is obviously possible in Arch Linux, but the difference is that Endeavour OS is entirely graphical.
 However, if you choose to go with an offline install, the installer will give you an option to install XFCE Desktop Environment.

 Unlike Manjaro, this OS does not have any repositories and therefore the experience is very Arch Linux-like if you have not installed any themes.
 This does not come with any extra software pre-installed, but it gives you the choice to install important packages such as Firefox and LibreOffice during the OS installation process.